 Interests: Applied Ontology, Metaphysics, Philosophy of Religion, Philosophy of Medicine, and Applied Ethics

 I have a strong interest in applying ethics.
 I worked as an ethics consultant at Buffalo's Department of Veterans Affairs Hospital for the 2015-2017 calendar years.
 I sat on three permanent committees aimed at improving patient care by addressing individual consults, identifying systemic issues, and improving policy.
 I was also on two task forces, one that examined when and how patients are given the opportunity to create an advance directive at the hospital, and another addressing the opiod epidemic in Western New York.

 I am currently a fellow at the Romanell Center for Clinical Ethics and the Philosophy of Medicine.

 “The Harm of Medical Disorder as Harm in the Damage Sense.”
-Theoretical Medicine and Bioethics (Forthcoming).
+Theoretical Medicine and Bioethics (February 2019).

 “Libet and Freedom in a Mind-Haunted World.”
-American Journal of Bioethics Neuroscience (Forthcoming)(With Robert Kelly).
+American Journal of Bioethics Neuroscience (March 2018)(With Robert Kelly).

 “Animals, Prudence, and Advance Directives: Should We Allow the Cheerfully Demented to Die?”
 Ethics, Medicine and Public Health 2(4): 481-489 (2016).